The Hardware Abstraction Layer allows you to handle event-based cameras.

 Several plugins can handle one camera, thus, you may want to select the required plugin.

-See samples showing how to discover and open devices.
+See our HAL samples showing how to discover and open devices.

 Data Recording to RAW files¶